-- is experiencing, or is at risk of abuse or neglect and - as a result of those needs is unable to protect himself or herself against the abuse or neglect or the risk of it.
+- has needs for care and support (whether or not the authority is meeting any of those needs) - is experiencing, or is at risk of abuse or neglect and - as a result of those needs is unable to protect himself or herself against the abuse or neglect or the risk of it.

-3.2 What is 'abuse'?
+What is 'abuse'?

 The term 'abuse' can be subject to wide interpretation and even the Care Act admits that its definition is not conclusive.
-No Secrets 20004 notes that.
+No Secrets 200010 notes that.

-Abuse is the violation of an individual's human and civil rights by another person or persons."5
+Abuse is the violation of an individual's human and civil rights by another person or persons."11